School will soon to be in session, so here are some standout back-to-school gadgets that may be useful to students.» Read More

 Cramer makes the call on viewers' favorite stocks.

 Here's our Fast Money Final Trade.
-Our gang gives you tomorrow's best trades, right now!
+Our gang gives you Monday's best trades, right now!

 Stocks ended mixed Friday, with banks rallying after Congress finally settled on a financial-reform bill.
 For the week, though, stocks lost 2.9 percent, led by energy.